Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Baxter slicings

-It is easily seen, however rarely noticed, that rule~\eqref{rule:BaxterMBM} generalizes rule~\eqref{rule:Catalan} (so that $\TBax$ contains a subtree isomorphic to $\TCat$).
-Indeed, the production of label $(h,k)$ in rule~\eqref{rule:BaxterMBM} includes labels $(h+1,i)$ for $1 \leq i \leq k$ and label $(1,k+1)$, for instance\footnote{ Observe that, comparing the growth of Baxter slicings (defined later) with that of parallelogram polyominoes, it is natural to consider label $(1,k+1)$.
-But choosing $(h,k+1)$ instead would of course also satisfy our purpose.}.
-Keeping track of the second element of the label only gives back the Catalan rule~\eqref{rule:Catalan}.
-Moreover, for another subset of the labels produced, the same holds keeping track of the first element only.
+It is easily seen, however rarely noticed, that rule~\eqref{rule:BaxterMBM} generalizes rule~\eqref{rule:Catalan}.
+Indeed, the production of label $(h,k)$ in rule~\eqref{rule:BaxterMBM} includes labels $(h+1,i)$ for $1 \leq i \leq k$ (in the second row of the production) and label $(1,k+1)$ (among others, in the first row of the production).
+Keeping track only of the second element of these labels gives back the Catalan rule~\eqref{rule:Catalan}.
+(Observe that, comparing the growth of Baxter slicings -- defined later -- with that of parallelogram polyominoes, it is natural to keep the label $(1,k+1)$ in the first row, rather than, for instance, $(h,k+1)$.)

 In some sense, rule~\eqref{rule:BaxterMBM} is just the symmetric version of rule~\eqref{rule:Catalan}.
-This is very well understood on the growth of parallelogram polyominoes according to rule~\eqref{rule:Catalan}.
+This is easy to see by considering the growth of parallelogram polyominoes according to rule~\eqref{rule:Catalan}.
 As we have seen, with rule~\eqref{rule:Catalan}, a rightmost column may be added, of all possible heights; but only a topmost row of width $1$ is allowed.
 But the symmetric variant of this rule, allowing addition of a topmost row of all possible widths, and of a rightmost column of height $1$, also works.
 So we can think of rule~\eqref{rule:BaxterMBM} as generating parallelogram polyominoes symmetrically, allowing at the same time the insertion of a rightmost column of any possible height, or of a topmost row of any possible width.
 Of course, this process generates the parallelogram polyominoes ambiguously.